-The CC is the key oversight committee for credit risk and supports the CEO and BRMC in managing the Group's overall credit risk exposures.
-The committee serves as an executive forum for discussions on all credit-related issues including the credit risk management framework, policies, processes, infrastructure, methodologies and systems.
+The CC is the key oversight committee for credit risk and supports the CEO and Board Credit Committee (BCC) in managing the Group's overall credit risk exposures.
+It serves as an executive forum for discussions on all credit-related issues including the credit risk management framework, policies, processes, infrastructure, methodologies and systems.
 The CC also reviews and assesses the Group's credit portfolios and credit risk profiles.

-The Country and Credit Risk Management Division is responsible for the reporting, analysis and management of all elements of credit risk.
+The Country and Credit Risk Management Division under Group Risk Management is responsible for the reporting, analysis and management of all elements of credit risk to the CC and the Board Committee.
 It develops Group-wide credit policies and guidelines, and focuses on facilitating business development within a prudent, consistent and efficient credit risk management framework.